Donders-Institute/docker-swarm-setup/doc/tutorial/swarm.rst

         $ curl http://192.168.99.101:8080

-    But you should note that getting the page from another VM ``vm1`` works as well:
+    But you should note that getting the page from another VM ``vm1`` works as well even though the container is not running on it:

     .. code-block:: bash